 Current COVID-19 cases in BSCSD

 To provide parents and caregivers with up-to-date information on the current number of positive cases within the District, the chart below will be updated daily.
-Any cases that will have an operational impact (closure of a building) will be communicated to parents directly from the Superintendent.
+Any cases that will have an operational impact (e.g., closure of a classroom or a building) will be communicated to parents directly from the building principal or the Superintendent.

 (Prior week's numbers in parentheses)

 The NYS DOH COVID-19 Report Card shows the numbers for all schools in the state.
 It can be found at https://schoolcovidreportcard.health.ny.gov/#/home.
 To keep parents, students, teachers & staff, and the public fully informed, New York State’s COVID Report Card dashboard reports two distinct data sets: Lab Reported COVID Data for the School District and School District Reported COVID Data.

 Please note that the Health Insurance Portability and Accountability Act (HIPAA) and other privacy laws restrict the district from disclosing or confirming any personally identifiable information of anyone who has tested positive.
 If you test positive, please contact the Saratoga County Public Health Services Office.

 Parents/caregivers, students, and staff members should continue to:

 - Review the options for vaccination and informational resources on our Coping with COVID page.

 - Wear a well-fitted mask at all times while on a bus or in the school buildings except when eating or drinking, and consider wearing a mask when in crowded public spaces.
 No longer required effective March 2, 2022 although individuals may still choose to wear one.

 - Maintain proper distancing when in public settings.